Subscribe to updates

 - The implementation and retention of cycle parking.

-The report also detailed awards paid from Section 106 contributions, including a grant towards playing field improvements for Blanchland Village Hall and funding for the conversion of space at Alnwick Medical Group to create additional clinical capacity.
+The report listed new agreements for various sites across Northumberland, detailing obligations such as Biodiversity Net Gain (BNG) monitoring fees, contributions towards affordable housing, coastal mitigation, education, healthcare, open space, and highways.
+It also noted awards paid from Section 106 contributions, including a grant towards playing field improvements for Blanchland Village Hall and funding for Alnwick Medical Group's facility conversion.